 - Skills-building therapies

-Since 1962, our eating disorder therapists have consistently helped patients and families better understand eating disorders.
+Since 1962, our eating disorder therapists have consistently helped patients and families better understand all types of eating disorders.
 We teach children and their families how to manage eating disorder symptoms at home, increasing the chances that treatment is successful in the long-term.
+For more information about this program click here.

 Medical Stabilization Inpatient Program

-At UCLA Health Santa Monica Hospital, a team of physicians, psychologists, dietitians and nurses oversees medical recovery for malnourished adolescents and young adults.
-We focus on restoring physical health while providing psychosocial support, behavioral health plans, family education and discharge planning.
+At UCLA Health Santa Monica Hospital, a team of physicians, psychologists, dietitians, and nurses oversees medical recovery for malnourished adolescents and young adults.
+We focus on restoring physical health while providing psychological consultation, behavioral health plans, family education and discharge planning.
+For more information about this program click here.

 Nourish for Life Outpatient Program